-Javier edited the first monograph devoted to Raphael Montañez Ortiz, published by El Museo del Barrio in 2020.
+Ramos edited the first monograph devoted to Raphael Montañez Ortiz, published by El Museo del Barrio in 2020.
 He co-edited a volume dedicated to Juan Downey in 2019.

 He has curated exhibitions on modern and contemporary artists such as Juan Downey and Chopped Liver Press and worked in the curatorial department of several museums and institutions both in Mexico and abroad.

-Javier has been the recipient of the Getty Library Research Grant, a Fulbright Scholarship, a FONCA/CONACYT Fellowship for studies abroad and the Beca Fundación Jumex.
+Ramos has been the recipient of the Getty Library Research Grant, a Fulbright Scholarship, a FONCA/CONACYT Fellowship for studies abroad and the Beca Fundación Jumex.

 He is currently working on an exhibition devoted to Ulises Carrión.